Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

       * geom - a polygon representing the record's original geometry.
       * WMS - A Web Mapping Service layer.

-  * options - for circles, squares and markers, an object to pass to leaflet as options for the feature as described in the links for each feature type above, e.g.
+  * style - for circles, squares and markers, an object to pass to leaflet as options for the feature as described in the links for each feature type above, e.g.
     `fillOpacity` or `radius`.

-    A special option called `size` can be specified for circles and squares which defines the size of the feature in metres (similar to radius but the latter is calculated as a number of pixels).
+    A special style option called `size` can be specified for circles and squares which defines the size of the feature in metres (similar to radius but the latter is calculated as a number of pixels).
 For non-aggregated data, the size defaults to the `location.coordinate_uncertainty_in_meters` field value so features